bytesatwork/meta-bytesatwork/README.md

 Introduction
 -------------------------
-This is the official OpenEmbedded/Yocto distro/images layer for bytePANEL by bytes at work AG.
+This is the official OpenEmbedded/Yocto distro/images layer for byteDEVKIT by bytes at work AG.

 It is hosted on https://github.com/bytesatwork/meta-bytesatwork.git